ravindra-mishra/ravindra-mishra.github.io/content/blogs/sitecore-marketplace-app-nextjs-shadcn-fullstack-guide-part-2.md

 #### 2. Enable Experimental HTTPS in package.json

-As mentioned in the last line of the output after running the npx command, you can enable experimental HTTPS by adding the flag to your `package.json` scripts.
-This allows you to run your local app over HTTPS, which is often required for secure authentication flows.
+As the output mentions, you can enable experimental HTTPS by adding a flag to your `package.json` scripts.
+This lets you run the app locally over HTTPS, which is required for secure authentication.

-Update your scripts section like this:
+Update the scripts section like this:

 ```
   "scripts": {